AcademySoftwareFoundation/OpenImageIO/src/doc/imagebuf.rst

 nice API for reading, writing, and manipulating images as a single unit, without needing to worry about any of the details of storage or I/O.

-An ImageBuf can store its pixels in one of several ways:

-* Allocate "local storage" to hold the image pixels internal to the ImageBuf.
-This storage will be freed when the ImageBuf is destroyed.
-* "Wrap" pixel memory already allocated by the calling application, which will continue to own that memory and be responsible for freeing it after the ImageBuf is destroyed.
-* Be "backed" by an ImageCache, which will automatically be used to retreive pixels when requested, but the ImageBuf will not allocate separate storage for it.
-This brings all the advantages of the ImageCache, but can only be used for read-only ImageBuf's that reference a stored image file.

-All I/O involving ImageBuf (that is, calls to `read` or `write`) are implemented in terms of ImageCache, ImageInput, and ImageOutput underneath, and so support all of the image file formats supported by OIIO.
+All I/O involving ImageBuf (that is, calls to `read` or `write`) are implemented underneath in terms of ImageCache, ImageInput, and ImageOutput, and so support all of the image file formats supported by OIIO.

 The ImageBuf class definition requires that you::

     #include <OpenImageIO/imagebuf.h>

+.. doxygenenum:: OIIO::ImageBuf::IBStorage

 Constructing, destructing, resetting an ImageBuf
 ================================================

+There are several ways to construct an ImageBuf.
+Each constructor has a corresponding `reset` method that takes the same arguments.
+Calling `reset` on an existing ImageBuf is equivalent to constructing a new ImageBuf from scratch (even if the ImageBuf, prior to reset, previously held an image).

 Making an empty or uninitialized ImageBuf
 -----------------------------------------

 .. doxygenfunction:: OIIO::ImageBuf::ImageBuf()
-.. doxygenfunction:: OIIO::ImageBuf::clear()
+.. doxygenfunction:: OIIO::ImageBuf::reset()

 Constructing a readable ImageBuf